kwameopareasiedu/react-simple-widgets/src/form/select-field/usage.md

     `SelectFieldMode.SINGLE` or `SelectFieldMode.MULTI`.
 Each option is a two-element array with `[label, value]`

--   `errorTransformer?: (err: any) => string`

-    An optional error transform function.
-It is passed the error (if any) from the Formik holder and you can return a custom error message

 -   `onChange?: (value: any) => void`

     If specified, this function is called with the widget's value.
 The type depends on what `mode`